10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 4. Shimano Chronarch MGL 150

-If you’re relatively familiar with the Shimano brand, you might not be surprised to see that we added a second model from this company in the top half of my list.
-The Shimano Chronarch MGL 150 has a reputation that precedes itself as one of the best overall baitcasting reels on the market, in particular for bass fishing.
+If you’re relatively familiar with the Shimano brand, you might not be surprised that we added a second model from this company in the top half of my list.
+The Shimano Chronarch MGL 150 has a reputation that precedes itself as one of the best overall baitcasting reels on the market, particularly for bass fishing.

-The only real downside to this one is that it is priced a bit higher than the other options.
+The only downside to this is that it is priced slightly higher than the other options.
 However, the price is not likely to be an issue for highly-skilled anglers who are aware of their investment when purchasing a product like this.

-The Shimano Chronarch MGL 150 features the brand’s new carbon-composite frame that is capable of delivering outstanding durability while being much more lightweight than the usual aluminum or graphite material that is more commonly used.
-This model comes with the X-Ship gear system that is designed to be more powerful than most other fishing reels of its kind on the market today.
+The Shimano Chronarch MGL 150 features the brand’s new carbon-composite frame capable of delivering outstanding durability while being much more lightweight than the usual aluminum or graphite material that is more commonly used.
+This model comes with the X-Ship gear system designed to be more powerful than most other fishing reels on the market today.

 What I Like About It